Wendy Red Star: Advocacy

 Red Star has advocated for improved opportunities for Native women in the art world.
 In 2014, she curated Wendy Red Star's Wild West & Congress of Rough Riders of the World, "the first-ever all-Native contemporary art exhibition at Bumbershoot", which took place in Seattle during the annual musical concert.
 There were 10 artists that exhibited, and most of them were Native artists that primarily worked with identity-based artworks.
 In 2017, Red Star curated an exhibition at the Missoula Art Museum called Our Side, which featured four contemporary Indigenous female artists: Elisa Harkins, Tanya Lukin Linklater, Marianne Nicolson, and Tanis S'eiltin.

+Red Star's advocacy also extends to the concept of indigenous futurism and for the sovereign.
+She speaks out against colonialism, but there is a sense of speaking in existence in her own right.
+Her art is tool for resistance as well as an expression to her existence.
+Her multi-generation collaborations and collaborations with indigenous artists is evident of Red Star's efforts to amplify nuance within indigenous representation.

 Works and publications

 Thunder Up Above

-For "Walks in the Dark" of the Thunder Up Above series, she created a costume with European and Victorian motifs in a Native American design, and photoshopped an interplanetary background.
+For Walks in the Dark of the Thunder Up Above series, she created a costume with European and Victorian motifs in a Native American design, and photoshopped an interplanetary background.
 Dundas observes, "The sci-fi results evoke the intrigue and suspicion of first contact with an unknown people—or, as she put it in her artist's statement, 'someone you would not want to mess with'."